An Interventional Perspective on Identifiability in Gaussian LTI Systems with Independent Component Analysis: Discussion

 \section{Discussion}

-\paragraph{Limitations.} Our results concern an important and widely used model class; however, the assumptions of linearity and time-invariance may be restrictive in some applications---we leave this for future work.
+\paragraph{Limitations.} Our results concern an important and widely used model class; however, the assumptions of linearity and time-invariance may be restrictive in some applications, and one may need to constrain the control signal, \eg, for safety reasons---we leave this for future work.
 While our theory is general enough to handle noise via a denoising argument, our experimental log-likelihood formulation assumes noiselessness as is common in the \gls{ica} literature~\citep{hyvarinen_independent_2000,gresele_independent_2021}---this can be a limiting factor in practice where measurement noise can be arbitrary, though our preliminary experiments suggest some robustness even when observations are noisy (\cf \cref{tab:results_noisy} in \cref{subsec:app_robust}).
 Another technical aspect is that to model \gls{statemat}, \gls{controlmat}, and \gls{outmat}, we parametrize the linear map by a single matrix; however, this makes extracting the model parameters non-trivial.
 Future work could relax such assumptions.